REAL GOOD ADVICE FOR REAL.

 2010

-A New Name
+New Name

 Over the years, customers have come to know Canac-Marquis Grenier.
 Some may have even appropriated their Canac and familiarly use the name when referring to their hardware store.
 So, in 2010, the company’s management team decided to update the company’s identity by renaming the chain CANAC.
 This new identity allows the company to be better equipped for its future growth and to facilitate brand positioning among the public, which has a positive impact on all aspects of the company’s marketing strategy.

-New Distribution Center in Drummondville
+Distribution centre in Drummondville